alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 - :us: English
 - :greece: Greek

-If you'd like to contribute to the translation of this plugin in other location where Biz Courier is active, such as:
+If you'd like to contribute to the translation of this plugin in other supported Biz Courier locations, such as:

 - :czech_republic: Czech
 - :hungary: Hungarian